esphome/esphome-docs/components/climate/thermostat.rst

   before calling the heating :ref:`action <config-action>`.
 Defaults to 0.5 °C.
 - **heat_overrun** (*Optional*, float): The minimum temperature differential (heating beyond the set point) before calling the idle :ref:`action <config-action>`.
 Defaults to 0.5 °C.
-- **hysteresis** (*Optional*, float): This configuration option provides a one-line way to configure *all* "deadband" and "overrun" values identified above.
-Note that the above configuration options each take precedence over this value. *This option is deprecated and may be removed in a future release.*

 .. note::